MartinStokroos/openMicroInverter/README.md

 This is work in progress...

 ### How does it work?
-The converter topology of the *oμI* is a single-phase, single-step, transformer coupled power converter with a full-bridge inverter.
-This type of converter is not as efficient as the combination of a high frequency switching boost converter with DC-to-AC converter, but the *oμI* is simple to build and it is relatively safe to operate.
+The converter topology of the *oμiv* is a single-phase, single-step, transformer coupled power converter with a full-bridge inverter.
+This type of converter is not as efficient as the combination of a high frequency switching boost converter with DC-to-AC converter, but the *oμiv* is simple to build and it is relatively safe to operate.

 ### The Hardware
 There are two versions of the hardware.
-The first design is the development model and second design is the final design of the *oμI* platform.
+The first design is the development model and second design is the final design of the *oμiv* platform.
 The development model has been used for the development of the software.
 Please refer to the schematic diagrams to understand further explanation.

 **The openMicroInverter development hardware**
 A rapid prototype of the inverter was realized for doing software development.
 The schematic of the development model is named *openMicroInverter_dev.pdf*.